Gilgit Agency: Political status

-Inside Pakistan (After 1947)
+Inside Pakistan

 The local rulers of these territories continued to appear at the Jammu and Kashmir Durbars until 1947.
 Following the Partition of India, on 31 October 1947 the British officer William Brown led the Gilgit Scouts in a coup against the Dogra governor of Gilgit which resulted in the region becoming part of the Pakistan administered Kashmir.
-Most of the Ladakh Wazarat, including the Kargil area, became part of Indian-administered Kashmir.
+Most of the Ladakh wazarat, including the Kargil area, became part of Indian-administered Kashmir.
 The Line of Control established at the end of the war is the current de facto border of India and Pakistan in the Kashmir region.

 Initially, the Gilgit Agency was not absorbed into any of the provinces of West Pakistan, but was ruled directly by political agents of the federal government of Pakistan.
-In 1963, Pakistan entered into a treaty with China to transfer part of the Gilgit Agency to China, (the Trans-Karakoram Tract), with the provision that the settlement was subject to the final solution of the Kashmir dispute.
+In 1963, Pakistan entered into a treaty with China to relinquish claims over the Trans-Karakoram Tract in return of receiving Shimshal Valley, with the provision that the settlement was subject to the final solution of the Kashmir dispute.

 The dissolution of the province of West Pakistan in 1970 was accompanied by change of the name of the Gilgit Agency to the Northern Areas.
-In 1974, the states of Hunza and Nagar and the independent valleys of Darel-Tangir, which were the de facto dependencies of Pakistan, were also incorporated into the Northern Areas.
+By 1974, the states of Hunza and Nagar and the independent valleys of Darel-Tangir, which were the de facto dependencies of Pakistan, were also incorporated into the Northern Areas.

-Pakistan and India continue to dispute the sovereignty of the territories that had comprised the Gilgit Agency.
+While India continues to claim the entire region of Gilgit-Baltistan as a part of the erstwhile princely state of Jammu and Kashmir, Pakistan's stand is that a plebiscite as per UN resolution be held in the territories referred to as Jammu & Kashmir.